-With the workplace more turbulent than ever, it's important to make sure every hire and position is filled with a quality candidate.
+With the job market more employee-focused than ever, it's important to make sure every hire and position is filled with a quality candidate.

 What is Benchmarking?